 Respondents who have been working for five to nine years make around $78K per year on average.
 Those with one to four years of experience at the company can expect to make $62K annually on average.
 The largest fraction of Eli Lilly and Company people (33 percent) have been working for 10-19 years and earn $91K per year on average.

 Certified Public Accountants earn approximately $130K annually, far more than their non-accredited counterparts.
 Registered Pharmacists also rank high on the pay scale, with expected average earnings of $95K per year.
 The highest-paying degree here is a Master of Science (MS), Computer Information Systems (CIS); Eli Lilly and Company awards around $108K to these degree-holders.

 In this role, the best-paying skill appears to be Clinical Research; individuals who claim it among their capabilities enjoy a higher median salary of about $94K annually.
 A garden variety skill at Eli Lilly and Company is Project Management; nearly one in eight of Eli Lilly and Company's people use it regularly.
 Employees also tend to round out their skills sets with Field Sales, Microsoft Office, and Data Analysis.

 Benefits and Perks

-Two-fifths of workers receive paid vacation, and only one in four survey participants get sick leave.
-Workers can easily stock up on retirement savings by participating in several options such as a 401(k) plan and a company pension plan.
-Health insurance comes as part of the deal for most workers, and a large number of respondents report receiving dental coverage as well.
-Perks also include gym membership, life insurance, and a company cell phone.
+Only two-fifths of employees at Eli Lilly and Company enjoy paid vacation time, and just a quarter of workers can take sick leave.
+With an eye toward the future, Eli Lilly and Company offers several choices in retirement planning such as a 401(k) plan and a company pension plan.
+Health insurance comes as part of the deal for most respondents, and most survey participants report receiving dental coverage as well.
+Perks also include gym membership, life insurance, and a subsidized cell phone.